Tamil Language and Hinduism Classes Available. Click Here for Details

 Syed Jaymal Zahiid | Jan 5, 08 12:49pm

-The state government has announced a six-month moratorium on the demolition of Hindu temples in the state.
+The Selangor state government has announced a six-month moratorium on the demolition of Hindu temples in the state.

 The six-month duration is to allow the temples themselves to establish a self-regulatory committee to deal directly with the state government on erecting, demolishing and relocating temples.

-"The committee must come up with regulations and requirements in terms of qualifications of priests, locations of the temples and the needed and so on," Khir said.
+"The committee must come up with regulations and requirements in terms of qualifications of priests, locations of the temples and the funds needed and so on," Khir said.

-He also added that a newly build must comply with the regulations set by the committee and, the committee, after agreeing that the has met the requirements, will meet the state government for approval.
+He also added that a newly build temple must comply with the regulations set by the committee and, the committee, after agreeing that the temple has met the requirements, will meet the state government for approval.

 "We don't want temples being built without approval.
 Suggestions from this committee will be discussed at the executive council level before approval (for building new temples) is given," he added.